gatsbyjs/gatsby/docs/docs/remark-ast.md

 }
 ```

-Next, by visiting all heading nodes and passing them into a transformer function, you can manipulate the particular nodes to match your usecase.
+Next, by visiting all heading nodes and passing them into a transformer function, you can manipulate the particular nodes to match your use case.

-Looking again at the AST node for header:
+Looking again at the AST node for heading:

 ```JSON
 {